Total hectares of forest protected

 Tonnes of carbon dioxide emissions reduced annually

-Community Impact projects implemented since inception
+Community and Livelihood Impact projects implemented since inception

 BCP supported Community Scouts